sophiegsmith/bulk-project/README.md

 In the updated code the following items were added:

 # Classes

     class DailyPurchases : this encapsulates all of the daily purchases

     class BulkClub: encapsulates all of the business logic for the application

+# Requirements:

+    Requirement 1

+    Requirement 2

+    Requirement 3

+    Requirement 4

+    Requirement 5

+    Requirement 6

+    Requirement 10

+    Requirement 11

+    Requirement 12

+    Requirement 13

 # To Do:

     1. Redirect all the stdout in the bulk class to QT UI objects

     2. Separate code into .hpp and .cpp files

+    3. Debug Unit Tests

+        This can be done in VSCode

+    4. Requirements 7, 8, 9, 14, 15

+    5. Do Unit Testing on Items 1, 2, 3, 4, 5, 6, 10, 11, 12, 13